 What Happens in Rehab?

 Rehab typically begins with detoxification, when all of the toxins or addictive substances in the body are processed or removed by the body.
-Then treatment begins, including: assessment, therapy, life skills development, and relapse prevention.
+Then treatment begins, including assessment, therapy, life skills development, and relapse prevention.

 Detox can last anywhere from several days to several months.
 Most severe withdrawal symptoms reduce in intensity within about two weeks; however, the length of time it takes someone to detox will always depend on the person’s age, overall physical health, use habits, and how long he or she has been using.

 Assessment—A person entering rehab will undergo an assessment of his or her physical and mental state; this will determine the extent to which he or she is physically dependent on the drug, and what, if any, psychological issues are present in addition to the substance abuse problem.
-While the main goal of a rehab facility is to help someone overcome a drug or alcohol addiction, the more knowledge counselors can obtain about how someone’s brain worked before drugs got ahold of it, the better.
+While the main goal of a rehab facility is to help someone overcome a drug or alcohol addiction, the more knowledge counselors can obtain about how someone’s brain worked before drugs got a hold of it, the better.

 Therapy—After a person has gotten through the worst stages of detox, he or she enters into treatment.
 Addiction treatment involves therapy in the forms of individual and group counseling, lectures, discussions, and other structured forms of instruction such as 12-step programs.

-Life skills development—In therapy, patients learn skills and techniques they can implement in their own lifestyles to maintain sobriety.
-Because many adults (about 90 percent) who are addicted to drugs or alcohol started use before turning 18, many rehab patients aren’t re-learning something they once knew because many of them never actually learned how to be sober adults.
+Life skills development—In therapy, patients learn the skills and techniques they can implement in their own lifestyles to maintain sobriety.
+Because many adults (about 90 percent) who are addicted to drugs or alcohol started to use before turning 18, many rehab patients aren’t re-learning something they once knew because many of them never actually learned how to be sober adults.

 This is not the case for everyone who receives treatment in rehab facilities—it’s just important to keep in mind when trying to figure out why rehab facilities have so many rules and such a strict schedule.
 Life skills development in rehab involves goal-setting, relationship building and repair, and education regarding proper nutrition and physical fitness.
 Some facilities take a holistic approach to treatment and incorporate things like meditation, yoga, or acupuncture into their programs.

-Relapse prevention—Relapse prevention is a vital part of any treatment program.
+Relapse prevention is a vital part of any treatment program.
 In rehab, therapy sessions guide patients through situations, both real and hypothetical, by practicing learned cognitive behaviors that will help them to fight off cravings or overcome emotional difficulties.